 Thailand borders in the South to Malaysia, in the East to Cambodia & Laos, in the North to Laos and Myanmar and in the West to Myanmar.
 Thailand has more or less 3 different coast lines.
 Along the Gulf of Thailand is Southern East Coast with Hua Hin, Koh Tao, Koh Samui, Songkhla.
 And along the Gulf of Thailand is the Eastern Seaboard with Bang Saeng, Pattaya, Koh Samet, Koh Chang.
 Then along the Andaman Sea is the Southern West Coast with Krabi, Phuket, Khao Lak.

-But before we start, the most important thing, Travel Slow!
-Not try to see all Thailand in 2 weeks because all you will only see are airports, busses, hotel lobbies and taxies.
-When traveling slow you will meet more local culture, local people and people will start to recognise you.
+Not try to see all Thailand in 2 weeks because all you will see are airports, busses, hotel lobbies and taxies.
+When traveling slow you will meet more local culture, local people and people will start to recognise you and try to make a chat with you.
+In that way you will see more of the real Thai way of life.

 - Limit the places your visit.